Book of Mormon Nuggets

 If Joseph has access to anything by von Humboldt (directly or through Ethan Smith), it is remarkable how many valuable clues were simply missed.
 He could have offered descriptions of terrain, volcanoes, dozens of fruits and vegetables and other plants, unusual practices and customs, and so forth.
 Not a trace of derivation is evident.
 It's like noting that the idea of painting images of people was already around for centuries, so the Mona Lisa must be a forgery.

 The critics have never shown that Joseph or anyone close to him had access to von Humboldt's writings.
 It was not available in nearby libraries.
-Of it's availability, Henry Stebbins of the Reorganized Church of Jesus Christ of Latter-day Saints, in a footnote added to a Feb.
-1894 lecture in Independence, Missouri (available online at http://sidneyrigdon.com/1901Stb1.htm), said:
+Of its availability, Henry Stebbins of the Reorganized Church of Jesus Christ of Latter-day Saints, in a footnote added to a Feb.
+1894 lecture in Independence, Missouri said the following (see sidneyrigdon.com/1901Stb1.htm, secure link via TinyURL):

 Some years after giving these lectures I learned that a brief synopsis of Humboldt's works was translated into English and published in London by a lady named Helen Maria Williams, and in seeking among encyclopedias and antiquarian books for proofs I found mention of it on page 265 of Priest's work, 1835 edition, which mention I had not seen before, not having read the book beyond the deluge traditions.
 But no date was given of its issue, and all search for it proved unavailing.
 And among all the authors only one or two even mentioned her work.
 At most it only proved that it was published by or before 1835 (or 1833), while the Book of Mormon was copyrighted in 1829.
 However, in 1898 Elder Heman C. Smith found a copy of her work in England and brought it to Lamoni, for the Church Library.
 The date of its publication is not given on its title-page; but on page 33 is given date of 1813 in Paris, which probably means something relating to its issuing in French, for the English issue was from London, whatever may have been the year.
 After a personal search of twenty-five years in city book-stores for antique works, this is the first copy I have seen.
 Other elders in the church have likewise searched, but have given no account of this work, which shows how very little it could have been known in America during these seventy years.
 There is no probability that it was known to Joseph Smith, or to other supposed authors of the Book of Mormon.